Skip to content

 Desire

-People need motivation to engage with the change.
-For AI, the barriers to desire are often higher than for conventional software.
-Address fear of job loss honestly — where roles will change, say so and explain what the path forward looks like.
-Acknowledge the frustration of working with imperfect systems.
-Recognise that established practitioners have real reasons to be skeptical of tools that claim to replicate their expertise.
+For AI, the barriers to motivation are higher than for most software changes.
+Address job security concerns directly — where roles will change, say so and explain what the path forward looks like.
+Don't minimize legitimate concerns.
+And recognize that experienced practitioners have real reasons to be skeptical of a system that claims to do what took them years to learn.

 Knowledge